Govankoppa

 Govankoppa is a village in Dharwad district of Karnataka, India.
+It is situated 8km away from Dharwad, which is both district & sub-district headquarter of Govankoppa village.

 Demographics

 As of the 2011 Census of India there were 293 households in Govankoppa and a total population of 1,436 consisting of 742 males and 694 females.
 There were 194 children ages 0-6.